Call for papers

 At SummerSoC, renowned researchers and leading industry practitioners give tutorials and invited talks on current topics from the areas above.
 PhD students present posters of their ongoing work and give plenary presentations of their theses.
 The agenda ensures that enough time is allocated for a lot of discussions.
 Participants come from both, academia as well as industry, and from all over the world.

 SummerSoC is also a forum for presenting and discussing research from the areas above.
 Interested researchers submit papers that are peer-reviewed.
-In addition to novel research work, we also ask for application and experience papers as well as overview papers (these submissions have to be marked accordingly).
-Authors of accepted papers are expected to attend SummerSoC 2022, present their paper in the plenum as well as in the poster session.
+Authors of accepted papers are expected to attend SummerSoC 2024, present their paper in the plenum as well as in the poster session.

 Developing services for the cloud